jacobkap/crimebythenumbers/README.md

 This book introduces the programming language R and is meant for undergrads or graduate students studying criminology.
 R is a programming language that is well-suited to the type of work frequently done in criminology - taking messy data and turning it into useful information.
 While R is a useful tool for many fields of study, this book focuses on the skills criminologists should know and uses crime data for the example data sets.

-This book is based off of the lessons I took as a Master's student in criminology at Penn from [Dr. Greg Ridgeway](https://crim.sas.upenn.edu/people/greg-ridgeway).
-This book covers much of the same material as well as a focus basic philosophy of teaching by example and a focus on the fundamentals of R (and programming in general) as Dr. Ridgeway's lessons.
-For his lessons, please see [here](https://github.com/gregridgeway/R4crim) .

 For this book you should have the latest version of [R](https://cloud.r-project.org/) installed and be running it through [RStudio Desktop (The free version)](https://www.rstudio.com/products/rstudio/download/) .
 We'll get into what R and RStudio are soon but please have them installed to be able to follow along with each chapter.
 I highly recommend following along with the code for each lesson and trying to use the lessons learned on a data set you are interested in.
 To download the data used in this book please see [here](https://github.com/jacobkap/r4crimz/tree/master/data).